AguaClara/String-Digester/Trickling_Filter_report_2.md

 The creation of the trickling filter subteam was prompted by the need for further treatment of wastewater following Upflow Anaerobic Sludge Blanket (UASB) treatment.
 A UASB reactor consists of a suspended sludge blanket which filters incoming wastewater.
 The wastewater enters the reactor from the bottom and flows upward through through the sludge blanket.

-UASB treatment very efficiently treats the biochemical oxygen demand (BOD) of wastewater, but there are high concentrations of nutrient loading in the wastewater in Honduras.
+UASB treatment efficiently treats the biochemical oxygen demand (BOD) of wastewater, but there are high concentrations of nutrient loading in the wastewater in Honduras.
 The overall objective with respect to the treatment capacity of the system, is to first identify the primary issues in industrial-scale trickling filters.
 Using this information, the team aims to deploy an efficient, non-mechanized trickling filter which can be adapted to serve the wastewater needs of a resource-scarce community.
 The team's primary aim is to assess the feasibility of the inclusion of a trickling filter in a future AguaClara wastewater treatment plant.

 <div class="alert alert-block alert-danger">
 Define UASB